hugoledoux/mywebsite/research.md

 ![]({{ site.baseurl }}/img/sum.jpg)

-We develop (this is [Weixiao Gao](https://3d.bk.tudelft.nl/weixiao/) PhD project, which I supervise with [Liangliang Nan](https://3d.bk.tudelft.nl/liangliang/)) algorithms and software to semantically segment very large urban textured meshes.
+We develop algorithms and software to semantically segment very large urban textured meshes (this is [Weixiao Gao](https://3d.bk.tudelft.nl/weixiao/)'s PhD project, which I supervise with [Liangliang Nan](https://3d.bk.tudelft.nl/liangliang/)).

-We have annoted part of the open [Helsinki 3D dataset](https://www.hel.fi/helsinki/en/administration/information/general/3d/3d) and released it as open dataset ([code+dataset](https://3d.bk.tudelft.nl/projects/meshannotation/)).
+We have annotated part of the open [Helsinki 3D dataset](https://www.hel.fi/helsinki/en/administration/information/general/3d/3d) and released it as open dataset ([code+dataset](https://3d.bk.tudelft.nl/projects/meshannotation/)).

 Our methodology outperforms other segmentation methods, see our two papers: